-Caroline leaned closer and rubbed the towel harder and faster back and forth across the top of the bar as her heart sped up at the sight of him.
+Caroline leaned closer and rubbed the towel harder and faster back and forth across the top of the bar at the sight of him.
 He glided in with supernatural gracefulness, but he was no angel floating on a cloud, he was a demon on the prowl.
 With his devilish good looks and mesmerizing appeal it was obvious he was one of them.

 He scanned the bar as he slipped around the tables, his steps purposeful but his eyes searching, flicking like snake eyes from one potential victim to the next, dismissing one after another as he stalked her way.

 This time, her fingernails scraped the bar top, gouging into the lacquered wood as she dragged the towel back again, leaving jagged scratches in the wake of her shaking hands.

 His eyes landed briefly on hers, the golden glow of the dangling pendant lights reflecting in the deep, black pools.
 Their magnetism pulled her in even as she fought to look away.
 He gave a wicked smile like her fear had triggered his arousal.
 His kind fed off the fear of humans.
 When they weren’t sucking their blood.